Reviews You Can Rely On

 Weight

-When traveling with a tarp, be sure to account for the weight of extra paracord and a few extra stakes.
-This allows your shelter to be more adaptable to any type of terrain.
+When traveling with a tarp, be sure to account for the weight of extra paracord and a few extra stakes — most tarps in our lineup need at a minimum of 6 if you're not lashing them to other objects.
+A few additional accessories allow your shelter to be more adaptable to any type of terrain.

-While tarps certainly skimp on creature comforts like having a full enclosure and don't provide the best protection from the rain or bugs, there are also amazingly light single-wall, fully-enclosed tents.
+While tarps certainly skimp on creature comforts like having a full enclosure and don't provide the best protection from the rain or bugs, there are also amazingly light single-wall, fully enclosed tents.
 Of them, it's unsurprising that solo options with less material are the lightest.
 Those built with Dyneema offer the best lightweight protection.
-Of these, the Tarptent Aeon Li runs away with the top spot at just 19.4 ounces, including stakes and stuff sacks.
-The Aeon Li requires you to carry at least one trekking pole for setup, which adds a little weight.
+Of all of these, the Tarptent Aeon Li runs away with the top spot at just 19.4 ounces, including stakes and stuff sacks.
+The Aeon Li requires you to carry at least one trekking pole for setup, which may add a little weight if you're not hiking with a pole already.
+Its integrated floor makes it more livable than shaped tarp options without.

 ultralight tent - the aeon li is one of our favorite solo tents; one of the reasons...